Medical Record Costs as Recoverable Case Expenses: What Every Attorney Should Know

 100%

-Of court systems accept medical record costs as recoverable expenses
+Of court systems accept third-party medical record invoices as recoverable expenses

 78%

-Of attorneys report improved settlements with documented expenses
+Of attorneys report improved settlement accounting with itemized expense logs

 Traditional Approach vs LlamaLab Solution